blabos/safari-books-compose/README.md

 # SafariBooks Compose

-This is a tiny `docker-compose` skin around the actual useful project [SafariBooks](https://github.com/lorenzodifuccia/safaribooks).
+This is a tiny `docker-compose` wrapper around the actual useful project [SafariBooks](https://github.com/lorenzodifuccia/safaribooks).
 Please take a look on it.